e-gov/TARA-Doku/TechnicalSpecification.md

 The public signature key has an identifier (`kid`).
 The key identifier is aligned with the best practices of [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html#Signing) and OAuth 2.0 that enables the key exchange without the service interruption.

-In case of the signing key change, two keys will be published at the public signatue key endpoint, both will have unique `kid` identifiers.
+In case of the signing key change, two keys will be published at the public signature key endpoint, both will have unique `kid` identifiers.

 TARA issues `kid` field in the response of the request of identity token (JWT header element `kid`). `kid` refers to the key that the client application has to use for the verification of a signature.